 To roast this joint of beef, use the Top heat and fan functions.
 The top heat renders the fat and gives it colour and the fan will raise the temperature gradually to cook the meat.

-How to make the perfect roast turkey
+How to cook the perfect roast turkey

-The Turkey is cooked with the Steam and Roast function.
+This Roast Turkey is cooked with the Steam and Roast function.
 This is a bit like putting foil over the top.
 It roasts the turkey and steams it at the same time, creating a moist meat and a golden colour.

 - Put some stock or wine or both with some bay leaves and spices to create an aroma.